ARREYETTA14/Ansible-Dynamic-Inventory-Configuration/README.md

 **12. Ping Instances:**

-- Create a keypair file, paste in the keypairs created for your worker nodes, and run the following command (assuming you created a keypair file called workernode.pem):
+- Create a keypair file, paste in the keypairs created for your worker nodes, and run the following command (assuming you created a keypair file called ```workernode.pem```):
 ```bash
 ansible aws_ec2 -i /opt/ansible/inventory/aws_ec2.yaml -m ping --private-key=workernode.pem --user ec2-user
 ```
 - If you notice that only one server is pinging, and it takes time to receive a ping from the other instance, type “yes” and hit enter to solve the issue.
-To avoid similar issues in the future, navigate to the ansible.cfg file and uncomment host_key_checking = False.
+To avoid similar issues in the future, navigate to the ```ansible.cfg``` file and uncomment ```host_key_checking = False```.
 This will instruct Ansible to skip host key verification for your instances.

 **13. Rerun the Test Code:**
 - You should see successful ping responses.